 Please share your favorite witchy hobbies in the comments.

-Be especially careful with information you find online.
-Some of it actually comes from fictional sources such as novels and tv shows.
-These spells often contain ingredients that sound cool, but are actually unsafe.
+Be especially careful with the information you find online.
+Some of it actually comes from fictional sources such as novels and TV shows.
+These spells often contain ingredients that sound cool but are actually unsafe.
 Blogs are great sources of information as long as you remember that these are just regular people sharing their opinion online.